Sarvar17/clothes-and-footwear-warehouse/report.md

 * Added service interface for Product
 * Extended ProductService with service interfaces ClothesService and ProductService
 * Implemented ClothesService and FootwearService
+* Added Purchasable interface to the Service package